moonlight-stream/moonlight-embedded/README.md

 	./configure --enable-fixed-point
 	make

-Then copy libopus.so from opus-1.1/libs to the directory from which you start Limelight Embedded.
+Then copy libopus.so from opus-1.1/libs to the directory from which you start Moonlight Embedded.

 ##Compile